maelstrom-software/maelstrom/doc/book/src/introduction.md

 * It's clean.
 Maelstrom has a from-scratch, rootless container implementation (not relying on Docker or RunC), optimized to be low-overhead and start quickly.
+* It's easy.
+Maelstrom functions as a drop-in replacement for `cargo test`, so in most cases, it just works.
 * It's Rusty.
 The whole project is written in Rust.

 We started with a Rust test runner, but Maelstrom's underlying job execution